rushabhjhaveri/Notes/Technology/AWS/Certified_Cloud_Practitioner.md

 * Use private key to connect to EC2
 * Security groups are virtual firewalls in the cloud.
 You need to open ports to use them.
 Popular ports are SSH [22], HTTP [80], HTTPS [443], RDP [3389].
 * Always design for failure.
 Have one EC2 instance in each availability zone.

+## IAM Roles ##
+Roles are much more secure than using access key id's and secret access keys, and are easier to manage.

+You can apply roles to EC2 instances at any time.
+When done, the change takes place immediately.

+Roles are universal [do not need to specify what region they apply to].